nixpulvis/avrm/README.md

 [![Build Status](https://travis-ci.org/nixpulvis/avrm.svg?branch=master)](https://travis-ci.org/nixpulvis/avrm)

 This is a minimal and efficient set of functions for the AVR microcontrollers.
 Unlike the popular Arduino libraries which abstract away a lot of lower level details, this library doesn't do too much for you.

-Bare metal AVR tinkering using both C and Assembly.
-This project is a collection of some libraries and code for actual projects.
 The code is all either C99, or AVR assembly.
 One of the main goals of this project is to teach myself the needed concepts to write AVR code without the Arduino libraries.
 If it seems like I'm reinventing the wheel here, that's exactly the point.
-The other main goal is to make some cool projects, [game_of_life.c](https://github.com/nixpulvis/avr/blob/master/projects/game_of_life.c) for example plays [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) on an 8x8 LED matrix.
+The other main goal is to write libraries which do not rely on Arduino for some parts.

 ## Getting Started

-I'm developing this project on OS X. If you are using another system, this project should still work for you.
-You will need to install the needed system dependencies yourself.
+I'm developing this project on both OS X, and Linux.
+Windows is simply not on my radar, and I'm uninterested in trying to support it in the build tooling.

 ### Installing Dependencies

+These instructions are for installing the needed dependencies on OS X, Linux documentation is coming soon™.
 Make sure you have these packages installed with Homebrew:

 - avr-binutils
 - avr-gcc